Canadian Forces School of Music

-The Canadian Forces School of Music, CFSM (École de musique des Forces canadiennes, EMFC) was an educational institution that supported the music branch and all Canadian military bands in the Canadian Forces.
+The Canadian Forces School of Music, CFSMus (École de musique des Forces canadiennes, EMFC) was an educational institution that supported the music branch and all Canadian military bands in the Canadian Forces.
 It was created in 1954 in Esquimalt, British Columbia for musicians of the Royal Canadian Navy, with the school being the Canadian equivalent of the United States Armed Forces School of Music and the Royal Military School of Music.
-In 1961, the school was expanded and rebranded to include musicians from the Canadian Army and the Royal Canadian Air Force, and by the time of the Unification of the Canadian Armed Forces in February 1968, the school had officially been renamed to the CFSM.
-For its entire existence, the CFSM was located at CFB Borden in Ontario and offered enrolled students with a two-year educational program until it was disestablished in 1991.
+In 1961, the school was expanded and rebranded to include musicians from the Canadian Army and the Royal Canadian Air Force, and by the time of the Unification of the Canadian Armed Forces in February 1968, the school had officially been renamed CFSMus.
+In 1987, CFSMus was re-located to CFB Borden in Ontario and provided two years of training to the Regular Force until it was disestablished in 1994.
+Musical training continued for the Primary Reserve of the CF, under the umbrella of the Canadian Forces School of Administration and Logistics (CFSAL) and later the Canadian Forces Logistics and Training Centre (CFLTC).
 Enrollment varied with the requirement for musicians.
-The school also gave a one-year program to CF musicians with experience in the music branch who wish to serve in leadership positions in CF bands.
-Personnel of the Regular Force who wish to be qualified to as a pipe major have to attend a year long course at the CFSM in order be appointed to the post.
+The school also trained CF musicians with experience in the music branch who wished to serve in leadership positions in CF bands.
+Personnel of the Regular Force who wished to be qualified to as a pipe major attended a year-long course at CFSMus in order be appointed to the post.
+The Music Training Center (MTC) under CFLTC falls under the Canadian Forces Training Development Centre (CFTDC), as of September 4, 2026.

-A notable instructor at the EMFC includes James Gayfer who was the director of the Band of the Canadian Guards from 1953-1961.
-CF's musical training establishment of today is known as the Logistics Training Centre Music Division of the Royal Canadian Logistics Service.
+Notable instructors at CFSMus included Major James Gayfer who was the director of the Band of the Canadian Guards from 1953 to 1961.